WICG/webpackage/README.md

 The index is optional, and can be added by a client after the package is downloaded.

+TODO: Use more than a URL as the key to handle multiple different-type resources with, e.g. `Vary: Accept`.
+Consider a JSON-based format.

 It consists of its own 8-byte length, followed by a series of lines (terminated by `\r\n`) of the form